Preparing a family budget doesn’t have to be difficult. It is an important tool that will help you to understand –

-Follow some expert tips to help you in preparing a family budget and start saving:
+Following are some expert tips to help you in preparing a family budget and start saving –

 Write down what you spend your money on

-The first step to take when thinking about organising a family budget is to find out how much money you spend and what it buys each week.
+When thinking about organising a family budget, start with finding out how much money you spend.
+An important aspect here, is to understand what it buys each week.

-It is a good idea to keep a diary of all your expenses for a month, which will give you a rough idea of where the money goes!
-You might be able to retrieve sufficient information from existing spending records to get started right away: check your credit card spending and ATM withdrawals and try to account for everything spent over the past month/ quarter.
+It is a good idea to keep a diary of all your expenses for a month.
+This will give you a rough idea of where the money is going!
+For starters, analyse your credit card spending and ATM withdrawals and account for everything spent over the past year.
+If that is too daunting a task, analyse a select range of months to provide a reasonable guide.

-Once you draw up a budget it will help you take better control of your money and give you tips on where savings can be made.
+A documented budget will help you take better control of your money and give you tips on where savings can be made.

 Set a time frame for your budget

-Decide on a time frame for your budget – it could be a weekly, monthly or a yearly plan – depending on the financial goals you’d like to achieve.
-In most situations an annual budget is preferable, albeit that the level of detail might vary as between the first months of the period chosen from the later months (which could initially be in more summary form).
+Decide on a time frame for your budget depending on the financial goals you’d like to achieve.
+This could be a weekly, monthly or a yearly plan.
+In most situations an annual budget is preferable.
+It is common for the level of detail to vary between the first months of the period and those later.
+The earlier months likely to be in more detail than the later months.

 Estimate your family’s income